 A Successful CSR drive

-Time Frame: To be clear on both short-term objectives and long-term benefits.
+- Time Frame: To be clear on both short-term ives and long-term benefits.
 In smart partnering, the time-frame is important, as initiatives can be complex and take time to realize their full potential.

 As you develop a clear array of benefits, a business case and a story to communicate to all stakeholders ask: